July 4, 1971

 October 1, 1977

-The Department of Energy (DOE) is activated.
+The U.S. Department of Energy (DOE) is activated.
 Bringing together a score of organizational entities from a dozen departments and agencies, the new department is also given responsibility for the nuclear weapons program.

 October 5-6, 1977